-- Firm your shoulders flat on your back and make your back muscles strong.
-Make sure your lower belly is lifting in and up and your tailbone is pointing toward your feet.
-Firm the front of your body into the back of your body.
+- Starting from Plank Pose, firm your shoulder blades flat on your back and make your back muscles strong.
+Draw lower belly towards your spine and think about your tailbone pointing toward your feet.

-- Rock forward a little over the toes, so you are projecting your body forward.
+- Rock slightly forward, over the toes, so you are projecting your body forward.

-- This pose is usually a transition between other poses as in Sun Salutations or vinyasas.
-You can also practice it by itself and hold it for between 10 to 30 seconds.
+- This pose is usually a transition between other poses as in Sun Salutations or Vinyasas.
+You can also practise it by itself and hold it for between 10 to 30 seconds.

 - On an inhale transition into Upward facing dog pose.
-If you can keep your back in plank (no collapsing in the lower back) you can also push back up to Plank pose on an out-breath.
+If you can keep your lower back from collapsing, you can also push back up to Plank pose on an out-breath.

-- This can be a difficult pose for complete beginners!
-Start with knees-chest-chin / Ashtanga Namaskara: From Plank pose lower your knees, keep your core engaged and move your chest and chin towards the floor.
+- Or substitute Chaturanga with Knees-chest-chin / Ashtanga Namaskara: From Plank pose lower your knees, keep your core engaged and move your chest and chin towards the floor.
 Keep your shoulders up away from the floor and keep your chest open.
-See below for more variations on this pose that will help lead you to the full expression.

 Watch out for

 - This is a strong pose which is repeated many times per class in some styles of yoga like Ashtanga and Vinyasa Flow.
-It is important to get your technique right to avoid injuries to the shoulder.
-Don't allow the chest and shoulders to dip lower than the elbows.
-Read part five of Jennilee Toner’s series on injury prevention for more about safe alignment in Chaturanga - Joint Integration
+It is important to get your technique right to avoid shoulder injuries.
+Read Jennilee Toner’s article on injury prevention for more about safe alignment in Chaturanga: Joint Integration – preventing yoga injuries.

-- As an alternative to Chaturanga you can either use Ashtanga Namaskara / Knees Chest Chin (see Beginners tips)
+- As an alternative to Chaturanga you can either use Ashtanga Namaskara / Knees Chest Chin or Chaturanga with your knees down (see Beginners tips)

-- For an extra challenge in Chaturanga practice with only one foot on the floor, the other leg raised parallel to the floor.
+- For an extra challenge in Chaturanga, try lowering down from Plank with only one foot on the floor, the other leg raised parallel to the floor.